krishauser/GEMstack/hri/HVI_Readme.md

 ## Simulation

-This script runs on the simulation from ECE484, please refer to [ECE484](https://publish.illinois.edu/safe-autonomy/assignments-spring-2024/) for details.
+This script runs on the simulation from ECE484 by default.
+Please refer to [ECE484](https://publish.illinois.edu/safe-autonomy/assignments-spring-2024/) for details.

 ## Notes